Vincitore64/Organetto/docs/Event Naming Convention.md

 - Must implement `IIntegrationEvent` interface
 - Must be concrete classes (not abstract)
 - Must end with "IntegrationEvent" suffix
+- Must have parameterless constructors for mapping support
 - Should be located in the `Organetto.UseCases` project under appropriate feature folders
 - Should use PascalCase naming convention
 - Can optionally implement `IEntityIntegrationEvent<TEntityId>` for entity-specific events